Paramount Hotel: Other spaces

 The hotel's original decorative features included bronze elevator doors in the Baroque style, as well as marble stairs with iron handrails.
 After the 1990 renovation, the elevators were refitted with multicolored lights in emerald, ruby, indigo, and amber colors.
 The elevator lobby was redecorated with mirrored walls, which one publication likened to a "funhouse".

-Since 1990, the hotel has had 610 rooms, which include both single and double rooms.
+After a 1990 renovation, the hotel was divided into 610 rooms, which include both single and double rooms.
 Most suites are small, measuring only 8 by 10 feet.
 Newsday compared the sizes of the suites to a "janitorial supply closet", and a reviewer from the Orlando Sentinel wrote that his single room "was very small, verging on confining".
 Each suite contained a reproduction of a Vermeer painting.
 The beds were designed with gold-colored headboards beneath the paintings.
 Other features of the design include conical sinks as well as "high-backed chairs with unusual curves".
-According to Newsday, the renovated rooms have "weather-forecasting mirrors and mood lighting".
+The hotel also has mirrors that can display weather forecasts.
+As of 2024, there are 597 rooms; the smallest room available is a 140 ft2 studio.